vjcitn/BiocAlphaMis/README.md

 # ~~BiocAlphaMis~~

+This repo/package will be removed.
+Please see [AlphaMissense](https://mtmorgan.github.io/AlphaMissense/index.html)

 ~~This package provides elementary interfaces to AlphaMissense resources, using BiocFileCache, Rsamtools, and GenomicRanges.~~

 The vignette demonstrates how a collection of several thousand records